zella/play-blog/README.md

      Just copy database from your `orient.db_url`.
 Also you can manage database with OrientDB console.
 More see OrientDb docs

 **Attention**
-* Users from `application.conf` updates on application restart - You can change password of exiting users or add new users; There is no multi user support yet.
+* Users from `application.conf` updates on application restart - You can change password of exiting users or add new users; There is no multi user support.
 Users uses for authorization only.
 Also user's name displays in post author.